expo/expo/docs/pages/bare/installing-unimodules.md

 <br />

-The last step is to install the project's CocoaPods again in order to pull in unimodules that are deteced by `use_unimodules!` directive that we added to the `Podfile`:
+Save all of your changes.
+The last step is to install the project's CocoaPods again in order to pull in unimodules that are detected by `use_unimodules!` directive that we added to the `Podfile`:

 <InstallSection packageName="react-native-unimodules" cmd={["npx pod-install"]} hideBareInstructions />